Rewind Part II

 Anna brought it up to her face, scrunching up her eyes to get a better look.
-Moments later, her eyes became wide and her mouth dropped in complete disbelief.
+Moments later, her eyes widened, and her mouth dropped completely.
 “Are you serious?”
 She whispered.
 “Is he crazy?!”
-She shuffled forward, her short legs tried to keep up with his.
+She shuffled forward, her short legs trying to keep up with him.

-Kiyro didn’t slow down, and instead was busy thinking over everything that had transpired.
+Kiyro didn’t slow down and was busy thinking over everything that had transpired.

 “Kiyro, where is Kyle?
 Did you find him?”

 “He could be out there in the dark fending for himself!”

 Kiyro rolled his eyes.
 Kyle fended for himself; he was considered one of the best scouts and knew how to survive in the wild.
 His getting lost was something other than what he would have to worry about Kyle.
 Instead, Kyle was the one who was good at finding him when he got lost.